Social Effects of Alcoholism: Don’t Put The Family At Risk

 - Domestic violence between partners/spouses

 The presence of a parent with alcohol problems can have a profound impact on both younger and older children.
-Common problems for these children include things such as:
+Common issues for these children include things such as:

 - A lack of clear or consistent household rules